oneOoneData/TaxProExchange/content/ai/state-of-ai-in-tax-firms-2025.md

 So are we at a point where even firms like this can materially benefit from AI?
 My answer: yes.
 The question is no longer whether AI will show up in your firm, it’s how quickly you can implement it to gain an advantage and which vendor you can trust to get you there.

-I’ve watched AI mature inside other complex arenas, like contact centers.
-At Fanatics, AI-driven conversational systems now handle 25,000 calls per day, reduce headcount by roughly 250 agents, and still deliver the metric that matters most — fast resolution.
+I've watched AI mature inside other complex arenas, like contact centers.
+At Fanatics, AI-driven conversational systems now handle 25,000 calls per day, reduce headcount by roughly 250 agents, and still deliver the metric that matters most, fast resolution.
 Customers care about outcomes; AI keeps improving at resolving problems with human-level tone and context.

 Tax conversations are nuanced and infrequent, so the front line may evolve more slowly.
 But onboarding, research, preparation, and review are already primed for AI leverage.
 Partners face tight capacity, denser codes, and fewer qualified candidates.
 Firms that deploy AI strategically are winning on efficiency, talent retention, and client experience.

 Underneath the excitement lives a harder question: how do you use AI as a competitive advantage without risking client data, compliance, or reputation?

-This article breaks down what’s real, what’s hype, and what’s next across four primary workflows — Research, Preparation & Review, Workflow Automation, and Planning & Advisory — along with a practical approach to selecting vendors, piloting responsibly, and sharing the wins.
+This article breaks down what's real, what's hype, and what's next across four primary workflows, Research, Preparation & Review, Workflow Automation, and Planning & Advisory, along with a practical approach to selecting vendors, piloting responsibly, and sharing the wins.

 ![AI capabilities map](/images/AI_Capabilities.png)